ITE #3. Alpo Koivumäki and his Alpon Savaani.

 How long is it? .
 “90 days without seeing the sun last winter” the Helsinki taxi driver told me.
 It might have something to do with the ITE movement… I ask Alpo the basics, yes this is his house, he lives over there, and works over here.
 He has brought me into a large garage space in a barnlike structure.
 It is mostly full of his sculptures.
 I ask if this is his workshop?
 No it’s just a place, I work over there as we walk to the doorway, and he points over to a barren flat expanse of land next to a number of real trees.
 In the winter I work in one of the sheds.
 Where does he get the material to work with?
 Most of it comes from an automobile repair shop nearby.
 How long does it take to make the art?
 Well the large horse there took me about 3 weeks.
 Do many people come to visit the savanni?
 Yes, he tells me, all kinds of people, and lot’s of schoolgroups.

 That last question leads to Alpo explaining how recently he has exhibited in a number of European cities, and always (or perhaps most always) creating the artworks in place as an artist in residence Alpo also tells me that most of his larger pieces are outside, in the urban lands beyond his savanni inluding the buffalo and the lion on exhibit in Merikarvia.
 He tells me that the alligator is in the nearby town of Parkanon (Watch out for an upcoming post.)
-There is more info on the web, I found a video interview guided tour in Finnish of alpon savanni on youttube.
-Here are a few of the inhabitants of alpon savanni.
+There is probably more info on the web yet the video interview guided tour in Finnish of alpon savanni on youttube is no longer online.
+If you are super curious, perhaps a web search will yield results.
+Meanwhile, here are a few of the inhabitants of alpon savanni.